 These follow from the observable facts.
 They are not accusations — they are the questions any code-amendment process would be expected to answer in the ordinary course.

-1. What is the operative text of § 24-1 today — are the seven terms part of the code, or not?
+2. What is the operative text of § 24-1 today — are the thirteen absent terms part of the code, or not?

-2. If the seven terms are still operative, why is the version on the city's website not the operative version?
+3. If the thirteen terms are still operative, why is the standalone PDF on the City's server — the only document the City currently publishes that purports to be its Zoning Code — not the operative version?

-3. If the seven terms are not operative, what ordinance changed them?
+4. If the thirteen terms are not operative, what ordinance changed them?

 § 24-43 requires that any amendment to Chapter 24 proceed through Planning Commission review and Council adoption with public hearing.
 We are asking for the ordinance number, the date of introduction, and the date of adoption.